thejohnd0e/Debian-Docker-Install/README.md

 sudo docker run --rm hello-world
 ```

-## Known issues fixed

-**`E: Conflicting values set for option Signed-By`**

-This error occurs when Docker's repository was previously added with a different keyring file (`docker.gpg` vs `docker.asc`).
-The script automatically detects and removes all old Docker source definitions before creating a clean single-entry configuration.

 ## Security note

 Reviewing the script before execution is recommended, especially on production systems.